-It should, therefore, be noted that the same core visitor distance underpins both the convex hull boundary and the straight line (Euclidean) buffer.
+It should be noted when interpreting the accompanying maps that the same core visitor distance underpins both the convex hull boundary and the straight line (Euclidean) buffer.
 As the convex hull is based on home postcodes and the distance travelled along the road network it is smaller and skewed along main roads and towards population centres.